Explore New Ways of Thinking and Living

 Secret Codes, Hidden Figures, and Modern Movies

 Come experience the fun of creating your own secret codes and secret societies while attempting to decode the secret messages of your friends!
-In this course, will learn about how human history has been shaped by the making and breaking of codes, as well as other related advances in STEM (science, technology, engineering, and mathematics).
-Throughout the term, will watch and discuss modern movies that highlight the people behind groundbreaking discoveries in STEM, both historical and fictional.
-Watching these movies will lead to important discussions about whose stories get told through popular film.
-Whose achievements have we traditionally celebrated?
-Who are the hidden figures that we are now beginning to celebrate?
-Why does representation matter?
+In this course, you will learn about how human history has been shaped by the making and breaking of codes, as well as other related advances in STEM (science, technology, engineering, and mathematics).
+Throughout the term, you will watch and discuss modern movies that highlight the people behind groundbreaking discoveries in STEM, both historical and fictional.
+Watching these movies will lead to important discussions about:

 S.O.A.R.
 (Student Orientation, Achievement, and Responsibility)